-In assessing all in-class contributions, quality will be weighed more heavily than quantity, and your relative proficiency level will be taken into account.
+In assessing all in-class contributions, quality will be weighed more heavily than quantity and your relative proficiency level will be taken into account.
 You should expect to make 4-6 formal presentations over the course of the semester.
-The lowest presentation score will be dropped, and the remaining scores averaged and converted into a percentage at the end of the semester.
+The lowest presentation score will be dropped, with the remaining scores averaged and converted into a percentage at the end of the semester.

-Independent Project: 10%
+Independent Projects: 10%

-In addition to group assignments, you will have the chance to pursue and prepare an independent project on a topic relating to a personal or academic interest.
+In addition to group assignments, you will have the chance to pursue and prepare independent projects and presentations on a topic relating to a personal, professional, and/or academic interest.
 See separate handout for details.